rmit-astm/network/README.md

 **The parameters assume that the region file and (if used) the demFile, ndviFile and gtfs_feed are stored in the 'data' subdirectory.**  See `data/README.md` for more detail on obtaining the data files.

 The algorithm will do the following:
-* if 'downloadOsm' is set to 'T', download an OSM extract for the selected 'region' and save it as a .gpkg file.
+* if 'downloadOsm' is set to 'T', download an OSM extract for the selected 'region' (and also including the lines layer for the broader 'surroundingRegion') and save it as a .gpkg file.
 * if 'networkFromOsm' is set to 'T', process the downloaded OSM extract to an unconfigured network in the form of an .sqlite file with layers of nodes, edges and osm tags ('osm_metadata').
 * simplify the network, producing an output network in .sqlite format (with options to select .shp and .xml formats as well).
 * if 'addDestination' is set to 'T', include a layer of destination points of interest for use in accessibility analysis, such as as supermarkets, doctors and schools, drawn from OSM and GTFS layers.